BootstrapCMS/Navigation/README.md

     php artisan config:publish graham-campbell/navigation

-There is one config options:
+There is one config option:

 **Navigation View**